 The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the State Board of Education and Dr. Larry Derico, Superintendent and Members of the Thomaston-Upson County Board of Education

-Report on the Financial Statements
+Report on the Audit of the Financial Statements